alfonsof/aws-java-examples/awslambdainvoke/README.md

   java -jar awslambdainvoke.jar lambda-function
   ```

-  Function names appear as:
+  You can use as Lambda function name 2 options:

+  * Function name

+    Ex.: `HelloJsonJava`

+  * ARN value

-  `arn:aws:lambda:eu-west-1:123456789012:function:HelloJsonJava`
+    Ex.: `arn:aws:lambda:eu-west-1:123456789012:function:HelloJsonJava`

-  You can retrieve the value by looking at the function in the AWS Console.
+    You can retrieve the ARN value by looking at the function in the AWS Console.

 * Test the application.